 Right Action means that our behavior is ethical, honorable, and responsible.
 Right Action comes naturally from Right Thought, since our actions are a direct expression of our thoughts.

 Our physical actions are based upon our mental volition or will.
 When our minds and hearts are overwhelmed with greed (attachment), anger (aversion), or delusion (ignorance) we have the strong tendency to engage in unwholesome, non-virtuous actions.

 Whenever these mental and emotional states arise, we should face them, observe them objectively, embrace them, and understand them as impermanent and being the cause of suffering.
 This brings insight, wisdom, and Right Action.

-in accord with Right Action, we are always compassionate, generous, nonviolent, and peaceful.
-We abstain from
+Being in accord with Right Action, we are always compassionate, generous, nonviolent, and peaceful.

-Right Action we cultivate ethical conduct (personal integrity), and establish the essential foundation of the
+Through Right Action we cultivate ethical conduct (personal integrity), and establish the essential foundation of the Path.